ryanhao1115/hello-world2/readme.txt

-This is readme file to test Git.
+This is a readme to test Git.

 Will upload to Github.

+Make some modifies.

 end.